home-assistant/home-assistant.io/source/_integrations/image.mqtt.markdown

   required: false
   type: string
 topic:
-  description: The MQTT topic to subscribe to to receive the image payload or the URL of the image to be downloaded.
-See also `from_url` option.
+  description: The MQTT topic to subscribe to receive the image payload of the image to be downloaded.
+Ensure the `content_type` type option is set to the corresponding content type.
+This option cannot be used together with the `from_url_topic` option.
   required: true
   type: string
 unique_id: